Do you doubt your accomplishments? Do you experience a persistent internalized fear of being exposed as a fraud?

 At least one of four factors produce this syndrome:

 - When you have achieved earlier goals and have yet to set future goals.
 In this intervening time, you have applied for and are appointed to a more senior position.
-This results in feeling you have yet to catch up with yourself
+This results in feeling like you have yet to catch up with yourself.

 - Leadership and change are synonymous.
 This means leaders are frequently doing things they haven’t done before.
-They create new behavioral patterns, respond to fresh challenges, and develop new relationships as they get things done.
+They create new behavioural patterns, respond to fresh challenges, and develop new relationships as they get things done.
 Many leaders lead in the absence of affirming feedback.
 They get on with the job in hand.
-Unless leaders learn to ‘read results’, they may have a sense of being out of their depth.
+Unless leaders learn to “read results” they may have a sense of being out of their depth.

 If any of these four factors are present, you are likely to doubt yourself and your accomplishments resulting in a lack of confidence.

-Strengthening your ability to know how others perceive you and matching this with your own positive self-perception, AND knowing 1 – 2 areas to develop results in your psychological health.
+Strengthening your ability to know how others perceive you and matching this with your own positive self-perception, AND knowing one or two areas to develop results in your psychological health.

 How do you develop confidence?